-Colorado Lawyers Helping Lawyers, Inc. (CLHL).
-This is a lawyer-to-lawyer program supported by the Colorado Bar Association and is available to all lawyers, judges, law school students, and graduates.
-The focus of the Peer Assistance Program is on helping those who are experiencing alcohol, substance abuse, and mental health issues.
+Colorado Lawyers Helping Lawyers is a lawyer-to-lawyer program supported by the CBA and is available to all lawyers, judges, law school students, and graduates.
+The focus of CLHL is on helping those who are experiencing alcohol, substance abuse, and mental health issues.
 This is achieved through confidential peer support, education, referral, and outreach.
 The peer support program offered through CLHL does not provide treatment or evaluation services.
 Rather, CLHL provides peer support groups in Denver and a statewide “virtual” telephone support group.
 All groups preserve the confidentiality of participants.
-In addition, four attorneys are available for direct phone contact to discuss individual's personal issue and strategies for dealing with those problems.
-These calls are not for emergencies -- for those, people should contact 911.
-Click here for a list of CLHL’s meeting times and locations, click here.
+In addition, three attorneys are available for direct phone contact to discuss individual's personal issue and strategies for dealing with those problems.
+These calls are not for emergencies — for those, people should contact 911.
+For a list of CLHL’s meeting times and locations, click here.

 Trained counselor at a crisis center in your area are available, anytime 24/7.
 1-800-273-TALK (8255) suicidepreventionlifeline.org